HeChengHui/CVPR2024/Papers/README.md

     <img src="https://i.imgur.com/waxVImv.png" alt="Oryx Video-ChatGPT">
 </p>

+> [!TIP]
-⭐ - Highlight Paper
+> ⭐ - Highlight Paper
-🏆 - Award Candidate Paper
+> 🏆 - Award Candidate Paper

-❗**Note:**
+> [!NOTE]
-- I generally put spotlight at the top.
+> - I generally put spotlight at the top.
 However, if it does not have pretrained model that i can test, i will placed them below others, even for spotlight.
-- I mostly include papers with code+pretrained.
+> - I mostly include papers with code+pretrained.
 Do keep in mind that some might release code later.

 |🐱|🐶|🐯|🐺|